Pyrdacor/Ambermoon/FileSpecs/Graphics.md

 ### Textures

 There is a special format for wall, object and overlay textures mentioned above as **4 bit packed texture graphics**.
-Instead of having planes for each pixel row it has a plane for every 8 pixels.
+Instead of having planes for each pixel row it has planes for every 8 pixels (I call these a chunk below).
 So if for example you have a 16x32 pixel texture like mentioned above you would have two plane iterations per pixel row:

 ```
 Chunk0Plane0 Chunk0Plane1 Chunk0Plane2 Chunk0Plane3 Chunk1Plane0 Chunk1Plane1 Chunk1Plane2 Chunk1Plane3